-The bottom line is that a dog or cat sneaking a couple M&M's or Hershey's Kisses shouldn't have a problem, but it isn't a good habit to get into.
-A chocoholic dog is a potentially disastrous situation.
-You can try out these chocolate toxicity calculators for an estimate of how much chocolate may be dangerous for your pet.
+The bottom line is that a cat sneaking a couple M&M's or Hershey's Kisses should not have a problem, but it is not a good habit to get into.
+A chocoholic cat is a potentially disastrous situation.
+Take a look at a chocolate toxicity calculator for an estimate of how much chocolate may be dangerous for your cat.

 Medical Treatment for Your Pet

-Medical treatment performed by a veterinarian involves inducing vomiting within two hours of eating the chocolate, and the doctor may give the dog medications to control heart rate.
+A veterinarian's medical treatment for chocolate poisoning usually involves inducing vomiting within two hours of eating the chocolate.
+The doctor may also give the cat medications to control its heart rate.